prakrititz/Tibby-Classroom/README.md

 - **Quiz Generation**: Based on the input topic, Tibby creates quizzes to test knowledge and reinforce learning.
 - ![Screenshot](screenshots/a.png)<br>
 - **User-Friendly Interaction**: Tibby’s friendly persona and changing expressions make the learning process more engaging.
 - **Gamification and Friends System**: Users can create accounts, track progress, and compete with friends on quizzes and topic mastery, similar to platforms like LeetCode.
-Progress tracking, leaderboards, and quiz scores foster a competitive learning environment that encourages engagement and collaboration.
+Progress trackingz,quiz scores that foster a competitive learning environment that encourages engagement and collaboration.
 - ![Screenshot](screenshots/friends.png)<br>